Best Chocolate Lava Cakes in Singapore

-Molten chocolate cake, warm chocolate cake, hot chocolate fondant, chocolate lava cake – call it whatever you want, a warm molten chocolate lava cake is easily one of the best things in this world, and it is a must-order whenever I see it on the menu.
+Molten chocolate cake, warm chocolate cake, hot chocolate fondant, chocolate lava cake – call it whatever you want, a warm molten chocolate lava cake with a scoop of ice cream is immensely satisfying, and a must-order whenever we see it on the menu.

 The chocolate lava cake from Chocolate Origin is decent, but not extraordinary.
 However, there’s really nothing to complain about when it is only $5.
 It is worth a try if you want a quick fix in town.